 4. Change the culture of leadership

-Leaders and managers play an important role in employee engagement.
-Moreover, they account for over 70% in the variance in employee engagement.
+Leaders and managers play an important role in driving employee engagement.
+Moreover, they account for over 70% of the variance in employee engagement.
 Today, their role is even bigger.

 As Josh Bersin puts it: “the CEO is now the Chief Empathy Officer.
 And this is really happening.”
-Employees expect from their leaders to set clear directions, to work on building stronger relationships, to stay in touch and to keep them informed.
+Employees expect their leaders to set clear directions, to work on building stronger relationships, to stay in touch, and to keep them informed.

 While these might not be the main priorities in the past, the current pandemic is completely reshaping Human Capital Management and, with that, the way managers motivate and engage their employees has also changed.